Infanticide: Ethics

+Most people today hold that infants have the same moral status as older humans, making infanticide essentially always wrong in the same way that killing older persons typically is.

+Some have challenged this view.
 Philosopher Peter Singer, known for a philosophy called personism, argues that newborns lack the essential characteristics of personhood—"rationality, autonomy, and self-consciousness"—and therefore "killing a newborn baby is never equivalent to killing a person, that is, a being who wants to go on living".
 Some medical ethicists have argued for parents to be allowed to kill their newborn babies because they are not "actual persons"; they have proposed to call this after-birth abortion.
+Some authors warn that it is hard to defend consistently and credibly a position that rejects infanticide yet accepts the abortion of viable fetuses and the killing of higher animals, such as chimpanzees.

+Ethicists who consider abortion permissible but reject infanticide often argue from differences in the moral status of fetuses and newborns.
+One such argument is that birth imposes parental responsibilities on the parents that do not exist before birth.
+Another argument is that killing someone violates their bodily rights and that persons have such rights from the moment of birth, but not before.

 Current law

 Australia

 In New South Wales, infanticide is defined in Section 22A(1) of the Crimes Act 1900 (NSW) as follows:

 Where a woman by any willful act or omission causes the death of her child, being a child under the age of twelve months, but at the time of the act or omission the balance of her mind was disturbed by reason of her not having fully recovered from the effect of giving birth to the child or by reason of the effect of lactation consequent upon the birth of the child, then, notwithstanding that the circumstances were such that but for this section the offense would have amounted to murder, she shall be guilty of infanticide, and may for such offense be dealt with and punished as if she had been guilty of the offense of manslaughter of such child.

 Because Infanticide is punishable as manslaughter, as per s24, the maximum penalty for this offence is therefore 25 years imprisonment.

 In Victoria, infanticide is defined by Section 6 of the Crimes Act of 1958 with a maximum penalty of five years.